raamch/bigdata-docker-lab/README.md

 PostgreSQL lives inside the container, not in an external volume.
 Running `docker-compose down` destroys the cluster config.
 Simply run `setup-cluster.sh` again after bringing containers back up.

 ---
-"Every great engineer started as a confused beginner with a broken cluster and a browser full of Stack Overflow tabs.
-Welcome to the journey." 🚀
+Every great engineer started as a confused beginner with a broken cluster — first they Googled, then they Stack Overflowed, now they just ask AI.
+The struggle evolves.
+Welcome to the journey. 🚀